vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[3]loading/page.md

 ## Loading Source

-The `src` property on the player can accept one or more media sources.
+The player can accept one or more media sources.
 We recommend providing `type` information for each source so the correct provider is selected.

 {% code_snippet name="loading-source" /%}